m7kqx/m7kqx-morse-trainer/README.txt

-# M7KQX Morse Trainer v1.5 - Alpha Test
+# M7KQX Morse Trainer v1.6 - Alpha Test
-Password for zip file is "nosadhams"

 ## Hardware Requirements
 This trainer is built specifically to interface with the **Open CW Keyer (K3NG firmware)**.